Electron Interactions in Rashba Materials: Ferromagnetism

 \subsection{Ferromagnetic Superconductors}

-Both ellipsoidal and toroidal fully polarized ferromagnets are susceptible to the development of the $p$-wave superconducting order, discussed in Section~\ref{sec:p-wave}.
-In this case only $\Delta^+_{\bm{p}}$ order parameter is realized, while $\Delta^0$ and $\Delta^{-}$ are absent.
-Since the toroidal ferromagnetic phase requires a critical SOI strength, it is always formally within the parameter region with the superconducting ground state.
+We conclude this section by a qualitative discussion of the possible coexistence of ferromagnetism and superconductivity in Rashba systems.
+Both ellipsoidal and toroidal fully polarized ferromagnets are susceptible to the development of the $p-$wave superconducting order, discussed in Section~\ref{sec:p-wave}.
+In this case only $\Delta^+_{\bm{p}}$ order parameter is realized, while $\Delta^0_{\bm{p}}$ and $\Delta^{-}_{\bm{p}}$ are absent (here~$\pm,0$ stay for $m=\pm 1$ and $m=0$ projection of the Cooper pair spin angular momentum).
+The toroidal ferromagnetic phase requires a critical SOI strength, $\tilde{\alpha}_F \sim r_s$, and for a dense gas where $\tilde{\alpha}_F \gg \alpha_c$, it formally falls within the parameter region that favors a superconducting ground state.
 In reality, if the disorder is sufficiently strong, the toroidal FM may not develop superconductivity down to zero temperature.

 The coexisting FM and superconducting orders break rotational, time-reversal and global $U(1)$ symmetries.
 This puts the model into symmetry class D. The latter is not topological in 3D, though it does admit an integer Chern number in 2D.
 It is interesting to notice that the topological Lifshitz transition from elliptical to the toroidal Fermi surface has direct consequences for the superconducting order.
-Indeed, the $p$-wave superconductor with the order parameter $\Delta^+$ and the ellipsoidal Fermi surface is nodal with the two nodes on the flat parts of the ellipsoid (due to the $\sin\theta_{\bm{p}}$ factor in Eq.~\eqref{Eq:p-wave}).
-Once the Fermi surface transitions to the toroidal shape the nodes disappear and the $p$-wave state $\Delta^+$ is fully gaped (similarly to its 2D counterpart).
-This may lead to a weak first order transition between the nodal and gaped groundstates, but its details require a further investigation.
+Indeed, the $p-$wave superconductor with the order parameter $\Delta^+$ and the ellipsoidal Fermi surface is nodal with the two nodes on the flat parts of the ellipsoid.
+Once the Fermi surface transitions to the toroidal shape, the nodes disappear and the $p-$wave state $\Delta^+$ is fully gapped (similarly to its 2D counterpart).
+This may lead to a weak first order transition between the nodal and gapped ground states, but its details require a further investigation.